-- Shall support both HTTP Basic authentication and Redfish session login authentication. - Shall not require a client that uses HTTP Basic authentication to create a session. - · May implement other authentication mechanisms.
+- Shall support both HTTP Basic authentication and Redfish session login authentication. - Shall use only connections that conform to TLS to transport the data between any third-party authentication service and clients. - Shall not require a client that uses HTTP Basic authentication to create a session. - · May implement other authentication mechanisms.

 13.3.1.
-HTTP header security
+Authentication requirements